tpulatha/sdl_ios_guides/docs/Getting Started/Menus/index.md

 ```

 ### Custom Menus
+Custom menus, called **perform interactions**, are one level deep, however, you can create submenus by triggering another perform interaction when the user selects a row in a menu.
+Perform interactions can be set up to recognize speech, so a user can select an item in the menu by speaking their preference rather than physically selecting the item.

-Custom menus are created by sending two different RPCs.
+ Perform interactions are created by sending two different RPCs.
 First a `SDLCreateInteractionChoiceSet` RPC must be sent.
 This RPC sends a list of items that will show up in the menu.
 When the request has been registered successfully, then a `SDLPerformInteraction` RPC is sent.
 The `SDLPerformInteraction` RPC sends the formatting requirements, the voice-recognition commands, and a timeout command.

 #### Create a Set of Custom Menu Items
 Each menu item choice defined in `SDLChoice` should be assigned a unique id.
 The choice set in `SDLCreateInteractionChoiceSet` should also have its own unique id.